-Categories or universals are the appearing objects of conceptual cognitions.
-They can only be known through cognizing individual particular items and are the same in each particular item.
-Categories do not exist within particular items; but rather, particular items are the indicators or revealers (Skt. vyanjaka) of categories.
+Generic characters are the characteristic feature by which one can identify that an individual item belongs to a general category.
+They can only be known conceptually and that is through cognizing individual items that belong to these categories and are the same in each particular item.
+Individual items are the indicators or revealers (Skt. vyanjaka) of the generic characters.

-(1) The all-pervading category (khyab-pa’i spyi, Skt. sarvasarvagata).
-This refers to the category objective existence (yod-pa-nyid).
+(1) The pervasive generic character (khyab-pa’i spyi, Skt. sarvasarvagata).
+This refers to the generic character objective existence (yod-pa-nyid).
 Out of the seven types of entities, it pertains only to the basic things, qualities and activities.
-It does not apply to categories, particularities, inherent invariable relationships, or types of non-existence.
+It does not apply to generic characters, individual characters, inherent relationships, or types of non-existence.
 This twofold division of the seven types of entities is similar to the Buddhist Sautrantika division of objective entities (rang-mtshan) and metaphysical entities (spyi-mtshan).
 In both Nyaya-Vaishashika and Sautrantika, both groups of phenomena have truly established existence, though only the first group is objectively “real.”

-(2) Specific categories (nyi-tshe-ba’i spyi, Skt. vyaktisarvagata).
-These apply only to some items, such as the category of “table” applying only to all tables.
+(2) Specific generic characters (nye-tshe-ba’i spyi, Skt. vyaktisarvagata).
+These apply only to some items, such as the specific generic character of “table” applying only to all tables.

-Particularities or individualities are what are apprehended by a conceptual cognition when cognizing two distinct or individual objects that would otherwise be alike, either in terms of the all-pervading category of being objectively existent (such as with a vase and a pillar) or in terms of a specific category, for instance, of being a table (such as with two tables).
+Individual characters are what are apprehended by a conceptual cognition when cognizing two distinct or individual objects that would otherwise be alike, either in terms of the all-pervading generic character of being objectively existent (such as with a vase and a pillar) or in terms of a specific generic character, for instance, of being a table (such as with two tables).